Skegness: Media

 In 1922, the proprietors of the Lincolnshire Standard group of newspapers established a local version for the town, the Skegness Standard; it switched to tabloid in 1981; the Standard continues as a weekly as of 2020.
 Founded in 2001, the East Lindsey Target became the East Coast and The Wolds Target in 2017, and continues as of 2020.
 Former newspapers include the Skegness Herald (1882–1917) and the Skegness News (1909–1964; revived in 1985 but merged into the Skegness Standard in 2007).

-Skegness is covered by BBC Yorkshire and Lincolnshire/ITV Yorkshire.
-The public broadcaster BBC Radio Lincolnshire operates across the county, as does the commercial radio station Lincs FM.
+Skegness is covered by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Local radio stations that broadcast to Skegness are BBC Radio Lincolnshire, Hits Radio Lincolnshire and Greatest Hits Radio Lincolnshire.
 Coastal Sound radio (founded in 2016) is a community radio service broadcasting from Skegness to the area and beyond by way of the internet.